patterns-app/patterns-devkit/README.md

 Developing new Basis components is straightforward and can be done as part of a Basis `module` or as a standalone component.
 We'll start with a simple standalone example.

-Say we want to use the DataFunction we developed in an earlier example in a data pipeline:
+Say we want to use the pipe we developed in an earlier example in a data pipeline:

 ```python
 def sales(txs: DataBlock[Transaction]) -> DataFrame[CustomerMetric]: